sultan-agha/business-app/README.md

 View popular businesses.

-Explore more businesses with the "Explore More" feature.
+Explore more businesses with the "Explore More" feature(where u can search for a specific business).

+Add your favorite business to your favorites.

 🔒 User Authentication: